Learning Center

 Nested queries, usually referred to as subqueries, are a fundamental feature of SQL that empower users To execute advanced data retrieval and analysis.
 By embedding one query within another, tasks that might otherwise be challenging or unfeasible utilizing a unique query can be efficiently executed.
-This tutorial outlines the concept of nested queries through the use of a sample database and explores their various applications for extracting meaningful insights.
+This tutorial outlines the concept of nested queries through the use of a managed database and explores their various applications for extracting meaningful insights.

-table provides data about the departments they are associated with.
+To demonstrate the potential of nested searches, assume a database called Company.
+It consists of two primary tables: Employees and Departments.
+The Employees table contains information about individual employees, while the Departments table provides data about the departments they are associated with.
 This structured setup serves as the foundation for demonstrating how several types of nested queries can address specific problems.

 -- Create the database called Company